 The Online Training page will link researchers to a site where they can undergo training to obtain certification for conducting research involving human subjects.
 The IRB Forms page allows access to download the most current applications, final/progress reports, templates for consent forms, and other important documents.

 Inquiring General Information

 - The best way to contact us is by email.
 Send your questions and inquiries to firstname.lastname@example.org

 Sending Documents to the IRB

 - The Office of Compliance accepts only electronically filled documents

 - An MTSU Faculty member MUST email the application documents to email@example.com

 - The Office of Compliance will no longer receive applications from students.
 Student researchers must have their faculty advisor or class coordinator email the application documents.

 - Ensure all necessary boxes are completed as accurately as possible.
 Incomplete applications will be sent back to the investigators and will not be reviewed until the application documents are complete.

 - Those who qualify for full review must check the committee schedule and should allow more time for the approval process.
-The committee requires at least 2 (TWO) weeks to review the application before bringing the study for a vote at a convened meeting.
+The committee requires at least 2 weeks to review the application before bringing the study for a vote at a convened meeting.